2023 Most Popular Philosophy & Religious Studies Bachelor's Degree Schools in New York

 About 41% of the students majoring in philosophy and religious studies at the school are women while 59% are male.

-Full Philosophy & Religious Studies at Colgate University Report
+Read full report on Philosophy & Religious Studies at Colgate University

-Jewish Theological Seminary of America came in at #6 in this year’s edition of the Most Popular Philosophy & Religious Studies Bachelor’s Degree Schools in New York ranking.
-Jewish Theological Seminary of America is a fairly small private not-for-profit school located in the large city of New York.
+With a ranking of #6, Jewish Theological Seminary of America did quite well on this year’s most popular schools for philosophy and religious studies students working on their bachelor’s degree.
+Jewish Theological Seminary of America is a small private not-for-profit school located in the large city of New York.

 Women make up 64% of the philosophy and religious studies majors at the school.

-Stony Brook University did quite well in this year’s ranking of the most popular places for philosophy and religious studies students to get a bachelor’s degree.
-It came in at #7 on the list.
-SUNY Stony Brook is a fairly large public school located in the suburb of Stony Brook.
+With a ranking of #7, Stony Brook University did quite well on this year’s most popular schools for philosophy and religious studies students working on their bachelor’s degree.
+SUNY Stony Brook is a very large public school located in the suburb of Stony Brook.

 Of the 29 students majoring in philosophy and religious studies at SUNY Stony Brook, 55% are male and 45% are female.

-Hunter College ranked #8 on this year’s Most Popular Philosophy & Religious Studies Bachelor’s Degree Schools in New York list.
-Hunter is a very large public school located in the city of New York.
+Hunter College came in at #8 in this year’s edition of the Most Popular Philosophy & Religious Studies Bachelor’s Degree Schools in New York ranking.
+Hunter is a very large public school located in the large city of New York.

 Women make up 64% of the philosophy and religious studies majors at the school.